begbaj/vim-icue/README.md

 Once you configured  the layouts as you like, just reload your **init.vim** and use nvim as usual.
 You will see effects on your keyboard immediately as you type.

-# FocusLost/FocusGained events
-Windows doesn't support these Vim events, which means that I'm not able to temporally disable Vim-iCUE exclusive device control while Neovim is open.

-I hope that this works on MacOS, but I can't test it.

 # TODO:
 - [ ] Keyname grouping (like: *numbers*, *letters*, ...)
 - [ ] Keyboard effects